naparuba/tanuki-www/content/pages/docs/agent/http.md

 ### /v1/agent/force-leave/\<node\>

 This endpoint is hit with a GET and is used to instructs the agent to force a node into the left state.
 If a node fails unexpectedly, then it will be in a "failed" state.
-Once in this state, Consul will attempt to reconnect, and additionally the services and checks belonging to that node will not be cleaned up.
+Once in this state, XXX will attempt to reconnect, and additionally the services and checks belonging to that node will not be cleaned up.
 Forcing a node into the left state allows its old entries to be removed.